 Stress doesn’t give your brain a break.
 Because when you’re feeling chronically stressed, all you can do is focus on the things you’re concerned about.
-When you choose to focus on the joy you are bringing to someone else by the random acts of kindness you are doing, you also give your brain a much-needed break from figuring out all your problems.
+When you focus on the joy you are bringing to someone else through the random acts of kindness you do, you also give your brain a much-needed break from figuring out all your problems.

-The mental break is very similar to the brain break that you get from a cardio session, healthy sleep, or meditating.
-You are giving the analytical, thinking part of your brain a rest and, at the same time, awakening the creative and feeling side of your brain!
-When you focus on someone else’s happiness, you forget your problems for just a little while.
+The mental break is similar to the brain break you get from a cardio session, healthy sleep, or meditation.
+You are giving the analytical, thinking part of your brain a rest and, simultaneously, awakening the creative and feeling side of your brain!
+When you focus on someone else’s happiness, you forget your problems for a little while.
 That in itself is enough to give you a boost.

 You should teach your kids about the power of random acts of kindness.

 We all want our children to live their very best life.
-As you read through the five benefits of being kind, I’m sure that each one of those benefits you would want for your child also.
+As you read through the five benefits of being kind, I’m sure you would also want each one of those benefits for your child.
 Being kind isn’t something you have to wait until your child is older to learn.
-You can start teaching your children about bringing others joy by spreading the love with random acts of kindness.
+You can start teaching your children about bringing others joy by spreading love with random acts of kindness.
 And, of course, the ultimate way to teach your children is to model it.